 - In 2012 through 2014, the City submitted FEMA Certification Guidance Document report and began an assessment of the impact of FEMA's new FIRM maps. - Beginning in 2015, Staff revised the HDR scope to better adapt a strategy to support identifying existing deficiencies, corrective actions and validation of the FEMA FIRM maps in lieu of "certifying" the systems.
-This is a result of the changes from the FEMA moving from the Provisional Accreditation Levy (PAL) to the Levy Accreditation Mapping Procedure (LAMP). - June of 2015, Type A Board approved HDR MSA contract. - July of 2015, HDR contract approved by City Council. - August of 2015, meeting with FEMA was held on August 26th to discuss the LAMP and task orders are currently being negotiated.

-- HDR Engineering has a task order for ongoing ongoing support of the LAMP process, providing information to FEMA and peer review of FEMA's calculations and mapping. - A task order is under negotiation to conduct an assessment of the overall flood protection system.
-The study will identify and prioritize corrective measures based on a risk assessment.
+This is a result of the changes from the FEMA moving from the Provisional Accreditation Levy (PAL) to the Levy Accreditation Mapping Procedure (LAMP). - June of 2015, Type A Board approved HDR MSA contract. - July of 2015, HDR contract approved by City Council. - August of 2015, meeting with FEMA was held on August 26th to discuss the LAMP and task orders are currently being negotiated. - HDR Engineering has a task order for ongoing on-going support of the LAMP process, providing information to FEMA and peer review of FEMA's calculations and mapping.